Why FinTechs’ targeted products are better at fighting bank fraud

 But the US consultancy warns: “To achieve these gains, projects must be properly scoped in terms of data and processes needed to support them.”

 A generic analytics and data-capture firm will need time to build up the right anti-fraud solutions for banks.
 They might have created fantastic customer-analytics engines for precision marketing and understanding customer sentiment.
 They might even have created a fraud solution for a chain of bookshops.
 But the chances are they do not know about fraud in finance, and as Gartner rightly points out, to succeed they will need to identify and scope out every aspect of the problem.

 FinTech fraud solutions providers are different.
 They don’t need to reinvent the wheel for every new client.
 They have done the research and developed the appropriate products – and they keep on top of new fraud scams.

 As a result, banks are seeking out FinTech specialists in greater numbers.
-A recent EY report found that whereas in 2015 one-in-seven digitally-active customers used FinTech, today that has jumped to one-in-three.
+A recent Finextra survey found that 81% of banking executives see working with FinTech partners as the best path to digital transformation.
 87% of banks that have partnered with FinTech companies have been able to cut costs, according to a Business Insider report.
 In addition, 54% of partnerships increased revenue.